jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   command not found: pytest-watch

-I need to install `pytest-watch`_ for the computer to use it
+I need to install `pytest-watch`_ for the computer to use it.
+Next, I set up a `virtual environment`_ to keep programs_ the project needs in one place

 how to make a virtual environment
 ############################################################################################